Wilber-Alves/Mobile_Hypercasual_Game/README.md

 <img src="https://github.com/user-attachments/assets/ac27157f-21d2-406d-bed1-d8f3b2a710ce" width="400" title="Prefabs Pieces for randomization - Isometric Projection View"/>
 <img src="https://github.com/user-attachments/assets/51a34d42-7ec9-488d-b945-abd45050493d" width="445" title="Prefabs Pieces for randomization - Perspective Projection"/>

+## February, 18th, 2026

+###  procedural generation system - LevelManager

+In this stage, a procedural generation system driven by a LevelManager that utilizes a list of scenario prefabs to build levels dynamically was created.
+The system ensures structural consistency by using fixed prefabs for the beginning and end of each level, while applying randomization logic solely to the remaining pieces in the sequence.
+To facilitate this, I developed the LevelPieceBase class, which acts as a container for positional variables, leveraging specific startpiece and endpiece GameObjects within each prefab to precisely calculate and adjust connections for seamless environment assembly.